Denis-Tojaga/TrackApp_API/README.md

 # Custom API made with Express.js

-### To run the server, download this repo from github
+## To run the server, download this repo from github
-### Inside the directory type in "npm run dev" to run dev script which uses nodemon to automatically refresh server everytime we change something
+## Inside the directory in terminal type in "npm run dev" to run dev script
+## Script which uses nodemon to automatically run and refresh server everytime we change something

 #### - API is made with Express.js and as a database MongoDB is used
 #### - Mongooose was used to communicate from an API to a MongoDB cluster